Vermont Direct Care Initiative

 The State of Vermont’s median age is the second oldest in the United States according to the most recent US Census data.
 The COVID-19 Pandemic has highlighted the critical shortage of health care staff across the spectrum of medical services in Vermont.
 This need is especially acute at entry level positions such as Personal Care Aide (PCAs) and Licensed Nursing Assistants (LNAs) and has been even before the pandemic.
 These staff are essential in providing basic supports and medical care to individuals in their homes and in Long Term Care (LTC) facilities across the state.

-The Vermont Direct Care Initiative aims to address this critical staff shortage within in-home health.
-It is an intradepartmental partnership within Department of Disabilities, Aging, and Independent Living between the Adult Services Division (Choices for Care and Money Follows the Person Programs) and HireAbility Vermont (formerly VocRehab).
-The goal is to increase the number of trained Direct Care Workers providing in-home health care, improve recruitment and retention of Direct Service Workers, and promote the healthcare career ladder through scholarships and mentorships.
+To address this gap, the Vermont Direct Care Initiative is an intradepartmental collaboration within the Department of Disabilities, Aging and Independent Living between the Adult Services Division’s Money Follows the Person Program and HireAbility.
+The goal is to increase the number of trained Direct Care Workers employed in long-term home health, improve recruitment and retention of direct care workers, and promote the healthcare career ladder.
+We are providing $5,000 scholarships to experienced home health Direct Care Workers for education or training of their choice that will support their work in the field

 Scholarship Program